-Stamkos, who has been ranked the No. 1 draft-eligible prospect since this past summer, remained No. 1 Thursday when NHL Central Scouting released its final ranking of the North American players eligible for the 2008 Entry Draft, which will be held June 20-21 at Scotiabank Place.
+Stamkos, who has been ranked the No. 1 draft-eligible prospect since this past summer, remained No. 1 Thursday when NHL Central Scouting released its final ranking of the North American players eligible for the 2008 Entry Draft, which will be held June 20-21 in Ottawa.

 Russia's Nikita Filatov

-Tampa Bay owns the No. 1 pick this season after winning the draft lottery.
+Tampa Bay owns the No. 1 pick this season after winning the NHL Entry Draft Lottery.
 The club is expected to take Stamkos, unless it trades the pick.

-After Stamkos, the field is a little more open, although dominated by defencemen, who occupy the next five spots after Stamkos.
-Overall, 11 of the top 20 prospects are defencemen.
+After Stamkos, the field is a little more open, although dominated by defensemen, who occupy the next five spots after Stamkos.
+Overall, 11 of the top 20 prospects are defensemen.

 Beach, a classic power forward, could be one of the most interesting players on draft day.
 The left wing fell three spots from his mid-term ranking and had a terrible postseason.

 But some scouts believe he could develop into the best NHL player of the bunch.
 His second junior season, however, was compromised by a litany of injuries, including back-to-back concussions in the middle of the season.
 Still, the 6-3, 203-pound power forward had 60 points in 60 games to go along with 222 penalty minutes.